redchillipadi/Gazebo_road/README.md

 # Gazebo_road
 ## Compile two files
-First to move the so plugins to the gazebo plugins directory, the default directory is /usr/lib/x86_64-linux-gnu/gazebo-9/plugins.
+First to move the libActorCollisionsPlugin.so to the gazebo plugins directory, the default directory is /usr/lib/x86_64-linux-gnu/gazebo-9/plugins.

 ## Command
 * launch world